ElektraInitiative/PermaplanT/doc/usecases/current/membership_application.md

   The user has opened the app and is not logged in.
 - **Main success scenario:**
   - The user can click an register button which leads them to the apply for membership page
-  - The user can fill out a form with their username and email address
+  - The user can fill out a form with their:
+    - username
+    - email address
+    - location via GPS/postal address (optional)
+    - telephone number (optional)
+    - experience (optional)
+    - preferences (optional)
   - The user can apply for different kinds of membership:
     - paid subscription membership
     - unpaid membership the user can maintain via gathering a certain number of permacoins per year